OSHA 10-Hour Construction Training Course

 You will also gain an understanding of your employer’s responsibility for workplace safety, as well as the rights OSHA gives you as a worker, including how to file a complaint if your workplace doesn't meet its safety obligations.

-What Makes Our OSHA 10 Course Different?
+What Makes Our OSHA 10-Hour Construction Course Different?

 Our course leverages state-of-the-art, engaging content for a rich media experience.
 It is more accessible across browsers and mobile-capable, allowing for upgraded speed and interactivity.
 This leading-edge design includes games and quizzes to motivate students, enhance retention, and increase participation.

-Who Should Take OSHA-10 Construction Training?
+Who Needs OSHA 10-Hour Construction Training?

 If you don’t work in construction but still need 10-Hour OSHA online training, we have a separate general industry course.